AlexRmlt/ethicbot-rasa/data/nlu.md

 - Letting the crewmember die is for sure an action of moral relevance.
 - [Saving](deed:saving) the rest of her crews lives
 - [Saving the life](deed:saving the life) of her fellow crewmember
+- Also [saving his life](deed) and the lives of the other passengers.
+- [Saving](deed:saving) the old peoples lives.
+- It also implies bringing the lives of all passengers in the lifeboat in danger.
+- It means avoiding the death of the [four](CARDINAL) patients.
+- It also means killing the single person in the other room.
+- Killing her own son
+- Saving an innocent persons life.
+- It would mean letting an innocent person get killed

 ## intent:deny
 - No